 If you know (or you think) that your ancestors were from Partanna, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.

-Registry offices in Sicilia and in Trapani province were established in early 1800: it means that you could find information in Partanna registrar as of that date.
+Registry offices in Sicilia and in Trapani province were established around 1820: it means that you could find information in Partanna registrar as of that date.

 Before to start your genealogy research in Partanna, we suggest you to read our tips for your search .
-They are useful to search in Sicilia and in Partanna too.
+They are useful to search in Abruzzo and in Partanna too.

 It could be important to know if the last name you are investigating is a frequent surname in Partanna.
 As more your surname is common in Partanna, as more it could be difficult to find the right info about your ancestors in Partanna archives if you have not exact dates.